data-crat/Machine-Learning/README.md

 # 3) Market Mix Modelling-
   My take on market mix modelling concepts and modelling techniques

-  # We will dwell in to  how four P's vary with each, explain the model together and how can they solve problems for the organizations
+  # We will dwell in to  how four P's vary with each other, explain the model together and how can they solve problems for the organizations

   Marketing Mix Modeling (MMM) is one of the most popular analysis under Marketing Analytics which helps organisations in estimating the   effects of spent on different advertising channels (TV, Radio, Print, Online Ads etc) as well as other factors (price, competition,     weather, inflation, unemployment) on sales.
 In simple words, it helps companies in optimizing their marketing investments which they     spent in different marketing mediums (both online and offline).

-  Please visit the Market-Mix-Modelling folder for the self explanatory code and the dataset used
+  Please visit the Market-Mix-Modelling folder for the self explanatory code and the dataset used.

  # Many Many more to be added to the list.
 May the data be with you.